explodinglabs/iko/README.md

 create schema api;
 ```

-Sqitch created three files – a deploy script, a verify script, and a revert
+Sqitch created three files – a deploy script, a verify script and a revert
 script.
 It then added the change to `sqitch.plan`.
 Ply then printed the deploy
-script for you to review and modify as needed before deployment.
+script for you to review.

 > 📖 See the [full list of migration commands](/COMMANDS.md).

 ### Deploy Migrations

-Use Sqitch to deploy the change:

 ```sh
 ply deploy